 Services: Another place to save time and money is by decreasing services.

 - Pre-surgical exams are important for detecting diseases that may increase the risks of anesthesia.
 Few shelters provide these exams.
 Our veterinarians find numerous pets each year with heart murmurs and even more with upper respiratory conditions.
 When called, some clients opt to continue with surgery but many others opt for further testing or for treatment.

 - Client communications take time at intake, after exams and at discharge.
 Ace of Spays embraces opportunities to help clients.

 - Comfort during recovery helps speed recovery.
 Animals lose body heat from anesthesia.
 Shorter acting drugs and short surgeries prevent much of this loss but Ace of Spays also pays attention to these details providing dryer-warmed blankets for pets in need of extra heat.

 - Veterinarian on Premise during all phases of recovery is safest.
 Pets are not out of anesthetic risk until they are fully recovered.
-At Ace of Spays, the veterinarian is on the premise until all pets are fully awake, and usually far beyond that time.
+At Ace of Spays, the veterinarian is on the premise until all pets are awake.
 This is an expense many high volume clinics avoid.

-- Avoiding change: Change means new paperwork, new training of staff, a new learning curve; all of which are expensive and time consuming.
-At Ace of Spays you will never hear “If it ain’t broke, don’t fix it” or, “It’s been working fine for 20 years, why change?”
+- Avoiding change: Change means new paperwork, new staff training, new learning curves; all of which are expensive and time consuming.
+At Ace of Spays you will never hear “It’s been working fine for years, why change?”
 We embrace change.
-Ongoing research and developments in drug safety are regularly incorporated at Ace of Spays.
-Technicians returning after a few months away often need new training.
+Ongoing research keeps Ace of Spays up to date with improved drugs and methods.